srw2ho/GPIOServices/README.md

 	m_pServiceListener->SendDataToClients(buf); // sends command-data like "GPO.1 = 1;HC_SR04.5, TrigPin = 20;PWM.5 = 0.1, Freq=50;" to GPIO-Service (Server side)

-LoopBackExempt-Handling for running GPIOService and any GPIOClient on same machine Loopback for GPIOService (Server-side) schtasks /create /tn "GPIOServiceLoopBack" /f /ru system /xml "c:\PSSCRIPTS\GPIOServiceLoopBack.xml"
+LoopBackExempt-Handling for running GPIOService and any GPIOClient on same machine Loopback for GPIOService (Server-side):

+schtasks /create /tn "GPIOServiceLoopBack" /f /ru system /xml "c:\PSSCRIPTS\GPIOServiceLoopBack.xml"

 file "GPIOServiceLoopBack.xml" is also checked in.
 This file must be copied into folder "c:\PSSCRIPTS\" on devide

-// LoopBack for Service for GPIPService (GPIOService-uwp_cctb7d6fhpv4a as family-Package-id)
+LoopBack for Service on Client side (GPIOServiceClient-uwp_cctb7d6fhpv4a as family-Package-id)

-CheckNetIsolation.exe LoopbackExempt -is -n=GPIOService-uwp_cctb7d6fhpv4a
+CheckNetIsolation.exe LoopbackExempt -a -n=GPIOServiceClient-uwp_cctb7d6fhpv4a

 Please insall GPIOservice for Server side and for Client-Using take a look on "SharedSources/GPIOServiceConnector" or better "GPIODashboard"